cluzier/front-end-challenge/README.md

 # Front-End Code Challenge 2020

-Single-page application using React.js that displays a table with real-time data using [Bitpay API](https://bitpay.com/api/rates/)
+Single-page application using React.js that displays a table with data using [Bitpay API](https://bitpay.com/api/rates/).

+*For best results, view in Chrome browser*

 ## Features